The sweet connection between Princess Charlotte's new photo and Prince Philip

 Way back in 1961, the Duke of Edinburgh became president of the British National Appeal, the first national organisation in the World Wildlife Fund family.
 Since then, he's worked closely with WWF to highlight the importance of conversation and campaign for animals and their habitats to be respected.

-So, it seems Prince Philip's lifelong commitment to butterfly convervation inspired his family, including Charlotte, and it looks like they're carrying on his important work.
+So, it seems Prince Philip's lifelong commitment to butterfly conservation inspired his family, including Charlotte, and it looks like they're carrying on his important work.

 You Might Also Like